forestdb/forestdb.org/models/false-cognates.md

 }
 ~~~~

-Additionally, our translate() function works by calling other unique function we have implemented such as the chunkMaker() function and the similarity() function:
+Additionally, our translate() function works by calling other unique functions we have implemented such as the chunkMaker() function and the similarity() function:

 ~~~~
 var chunkMaker = function(nChunksLeft,word,chunksSoFar) {